 Watch a movie by an AAPI director

-Something about watching something come to life on the screen just gives us full body chills.
-If you’re not much of a reader, there’s some really excellent movIes out there that explore the multiplicity of the AAPI experience.
+There are excellent movies out there that explore the multiplicity of the AAPI experience.
 At Bonusly, we often host movie screenings (virtually, for now!) as a way to learn about our cultures and spend time together.